E6

 Possible Causes

-Battery pack too hot or too cold, Failed NTC temperature sensor inside battery, Poor thermal contact between cells and sensor, Faulty charger temperature sensing circuit
+Battery pack too hot or too cold, Failed NTC temperature sensor inside the battery, Poor thermal contact between cells and sensor, Faulty charger temperature sensing circuit

 How to Fix / Troubleshooting